 Over the past month, the City of Tampa has installed two significant installations for Lights on Tampa, “Biobridge” by artist Andrea Polli at the Harbour Island Bridge at the Riverwalk, and “Circles Unity” by Erwin Redl in the Channelside Drive Tunnel.

-Public art is essential to beautifying our neighborhoods, honoring our history, celebrating our community and defining our Tampa story for generations to come.
-Congratulations to Robin for this well-deserved recognition, we are grateful for all that you do celebrate art and culture in our community.”
+Public art is essential to beautifying our neighborhoods, honoring our history, celebrating our community, and defining our Tampa story for generations to come.
+Congratulations to Robin for this well-deserved recognition, we are grateful for all that you do to celebrate art and culture in our community.”

 “I am honored and blown away by this recognition, but it must be shared with many colleagues in the City of Tampa as we all pull together to make it possible, especially my team of one, Melissa Davies,” says Art Programs Manager, Robin Nigh.
 “It is rewarding beyond measure to be able to make a difference in our beautiful city through the arts.”